-That distance doesn’t by any factor mean you’re ‘out in the sticks’.
-There are good air and sea links to the Isles, you can still find ATMs, and although mobile phone coverage can in places be patchy, many acommodation providers include WiFi.
-There are leisure centres that put many mainland towns to shame, a wealth of museums and a good range of places to stay, eat and drink.
+That distance doesn’t mean you’re ‘out in the sticks’.
+There are good air and sea links, you can still find ATMs, and although mobile phone coverage can in a few places be patchy, many accommodation providers now include WiFi.
+There are leisure centres that put many UK mainland towns to shame; a range of museums; and a good choice of places to stay, eat and drink.

 Bus services connect most parts of the islands, and it is certainly possible to explore much of the isles by public transport (I did!) but you may find it easier to hire a car.
-Or, if you are confident of braving the Shetland wind, a bicycle…
+Or, if you are confident of braving the Shetland winds, a bicycle…

-When you are in the Isles, there is a tourist information point at Sumburgh Airport and the main office at Market Cross in the centre of Lerwick.
-Staff are knowledgeable, friendly and helpful, so do drop in and see them for tips and advice.
+When you are in the Isles, there is a tourist information point at Sumburgh Airport, with the main office at Market Cross in the centre of Lerwick.
+The staff are knowledgeable, friendly and helpful, so do drop in and see them for tips and advice.

-Page updated 29/07/18
+Page updated 05/02/22